rajatgupta24/website-2/src/routes/blog/ssh-key-upload.md

 excerpt: For more secure and easier to use workspace access, you can now upload a public SSH key to Gitpod to access Gitpod workspaces using your own dedicated SSH key.
 image: header.jpg
 slug: ssh-key-upload
-tags: ["Engineering"]
+tags: ['Engineering']
 subtitle: For more secure and easier to use workspace access, you can now upload a public SSH key to Gitpod to access Gitpod workspaces using your own dedicated SSH key.
 teaserImage: header.jpg
-title: "Introducing workspace SSH support using your own private key(s)"
+title: 'Introducing workspace SSH support using your own private key(s)'
 ---

 <script context="module">